MakerBay/Coral_Reef_Mapping_Drone/7. camera software/README.md

 * Check the settings you want to sync and enter
 * Changes should now be applied to all photos selected

+### How to stitch images
+* Software used for stitching is webODM (https://webodm.net/)
+* Add all images and make sure lighting is consistent
+* Render 3d and 2d images